CoreSpeed-io/zypher-agent/examples/agui/ui/README.md

 ## Prerequisites

-- OpenAI API Key (for the Zypher agent)
-- Python 3.12+
-- uv
 - Node.js 20+
+- Deno (for the backend agent server)
+- Anthropic API Key (for the Zypher agent)
 - Any of the following package managers:
   - pnpm (recommended)
   - npm